Jessica Lovering

 August 30, 2021

-As US Nuclear Exports Decline, Experts Fear International Safeguards Will Too
+As U.S. Nuclear Exports Decline, Experts Fear International Safeguards Will Too

 Jessica Lovering co-authors an article on her research into how the U.S. can best strengthen global nuclear security—and what role microreactors could play.